 While practicing Yoga every day may only be for the “die hards” and most definitely be challenging, being able to practice whenever you want, and in a sacred space inside your own home can be so convenient and might just be everything you had dreamed your Yoga practice to be and so much more.

-Here’s how to set up a suitable space inside your home to practice?
+Here’s how to set up a suitable home yoga space to take your practice to another level.

 What Props Should I Have

-# A set of blocks can help you feel grounded, balanced, lengthened, or relaxed in virtually any pose.
-Alternatively, no blocks = no problem … Grab some sturdy books or have that special someone make you blocks from some left over wood
+Set of Blocks – These can help you feel grounded, balanced, lengthened, or relaxed in virtually any pose.
+Alternatively, no blocks = no problem … Just grab some sturdy books or have that special someone make you blocks from some left over wood